dickhardt/email-verification-protocol/README.md

 Verification is performed by either:

-1) sending the user a link they click on or a verification code.
+1) Sending the user a link they click on or a verification code.
 This requires the user to switch from the application they are using to their email address and having to wait for the email arrive, and then perform the verification action.
 This friction often causes drop off in users completing the task.
+There are privacy implications as the email transmission informs the mail service the applications the user is using and when they used them.

-2) the user logs in with a social login provider such as Apple or Google that provide a verified email address.
+2) The user logs in with a social login provider such as Apple or Google that provide a verified email address.
 This requires the application to have set up a relationship with each social provider, and the user to be using one of those services and wanting to share the additional profile information that is also provided in the OpenID Connect flow.

-The Email Verification Protocol enables an application to obtain a verified email address from any Issuer the user wishes to use without any prior registration by the application, and to only share the verified email address improving the privacy aspects of the interaction.
+The Email Verification Protocol enables a web application to obtain a verified email address without sending an email, and without the user leaving the web page they are on.
+To enable the functionality, the mail domain delegates email verification to an issuer that has authentication cookies for the user.
+When the user provides an email to the HTML form field, the browser calls the issuer passing authentication cookies, the issuer returns a token, which the browser verifies and updates and provides to the web application.
+The web application then verifies the token and has a verified email address for the user.

-The protocol aligns with the issuer->holder->verifier pattern where the holder is the browser and the verifier is the website requesting a verified email address.
-The issuer can be any service with a DNS record that the email domain delegates as being authoritative for the email domain.
+User privacy is enhanced as the issuer does not learn which web application is making the request as the request is mediated by the browser.

 ## Key Concepts

-- SD-JWT: A JWT per [SD-JWT link] that is signed by the Issuer and contains an email claim is bound to a public key managed by the .
-Non-email claims are permitted but not addressed in this doc.
-Using an SD-JWT blinds the Issuer to the RP that is requesting the verified email and allows separation between issuance of the token by the Issuer to the browser(holder) and presentation of the token to the RP (verifier).
+- SD-JWT+KB token: The selective disclosure json web token with key binding is specified in []().
+This protocol does not use the selective disclosure features, it uses the key binding feature which enables a separation of token issuance and token presentation.
+The SD-JWT+KB is a token composed of two JWTs separated by the `~` character.
+The first JWT is an SD-JWT aka the issuance token and is signed by the issuer and contains the `email` and `email_verified` claims for the user, and the public key used by the browser to make the request.
+The second JWT is a KB token and is signed by the browser and contains a hash of the first JWT.
+The resulting SD-JWT+KB is the presentation token, and enables the application to verify the issuer provided the email address for the user without the issuer learning about the specific application

-- Issuer: a service that exposes a `issuance_endpoint` that is called to obtain an SD-JWT, and a `jwt_uri` that contains the public keys used to verify the SD-JWT.
-The Issuer is identified by its domain, an eTLD+1 (eg `issuer.example`).
-The hostname in all URLs from the Issuer's metadata MUST end with the Issuer's domain.
-This identifier is what binds the SD-JWT, the DNS delegation, with the Issuer.
+- Issuer: The service that verifies the user controls an email address.
+A DNS record for the email domain delegates email verification to the issuer.
+The issuer serves a `.well-known/email-verification` metadata file that contains its `issuance_endpoint` that is called to obtain an issuance token, and its `jwks_uri` that points to the JWKS file containing the public keys used to verify the SD-JWT.
+The issuer is identified by its domain, an eTLD+1 (eg `issuer.example`).
+The hostname in all URLs from the issuer's metadata MUST end with the issuer's domain.
+This identifier is what binds the SD-JWT, the DNS delegation, with the issuer.

-> Having a crisp identifier and a format different than OpenID Connect tokens (no leading https://) simplifies verification and has clean bindings between all the services, DNS record, and token.

 ## User Experience